OK, maybe Lima’s desert is not called the Atacama, but the “Peruvian Coastal Desert“, but this was the more poetic choice for obvious reasons.

 The next three hours I drove with a truck driver who introduced himself as “General”, from now on: the General – not Jesus.
 The General wasn’t very talkative, but a friendly man nonetheless.
 I tried to share my food with him, but he wasn’t particularly in the mood to snack, perhaps because his truck was so clean.
 That’s why I also refrained from eating during the ride, but I did have to drink a lot of water after so many hours in the sun.

 The ride flew by and before I knew it, we were entering the outskirts of Pucallpa.
-When I climbed out of the truck and said my goodbyes to the General, there was a bunch of mototaxis waiting to bring me to the center.
+I climbed out of the truck and said my goodbyes to the General.
+There were a bunch of mototaxis waiting to bring me to the center.
 It was another 10 kilometers to the center and the sun was setting.